heru-himawan-tl/fdaf/README.md

 # FDAF (F.D.A.F) - Flexible Database Access Application Framework

-## About FDAF
+FDAF (or F.D.A.F) is a free, open-source, MVC framework for flexibly creating Java web applications based JSF (JavaServer Face) and enterprise application.

-FDAF (or F.D.A.F) is a framework designed to flexibly build a Java EE application.
-It supports standard Java EE implementations, to make easy and fast in building web-application and enterprise application.
-It supports the deployment under GlassFish, Payara, WildFly, and Thorntail.
+It favors both convention and configuration, with simple implementation and simple configuration, and even let you write less of code.

 ## Documentation